statisticalbiotechnology/fairddls/slides/datacenter250908.md

 - ✅ Transparency → Methods can be inspected and verified
 - ✅ Reproducibility → Same data → same results
-- ✅ Interoperability → Easier integration across tools
+- ✅ Interoperability → Easier integration across tools, and computational environments
 - ✅ Sustainability → Community maintenance, no vendor lock-in
 - ✅ Innovation → Lowers barriers for new methods